-5 1 5 2 m provent From across the Tasman come similar cautionary words against overstating the Was Corwellian warning.
-Radio New Zealand in its 'Sunday Supplement' described the book as of light of the most overcrowded band-waggons of 1984'.9 Taking up this theme the New Zealand Minister of Justice and now Deputy Prime Minister Jim McLay said that most commentators had just got it wrong:
+From across the Tasman come similar cautionary words against overstating the Orwellian waming.
+Radio New Zealand in its 'Sunday Supplement' described the book as 'one of the most overcrowded band-waggons of 1984'.
+Taking up this theme the New Zealand Minister of Justice and now Deputy Prime Minister Jim McLay said that most commentators had just got it wrong:

 Nothing has been more boring than the hackneyed and overworked cliches that have obsessed newspaper, magazine, radio and television commentators desperate to give us their interpretation of George Orwell's story of a man who lives in a totalitarian state, under constant observation and subject to thought control by media manipulation ...
 The fact that Orwell originally intended to call his book '1949' is conveniently overlooked.
 So too is the fact that the novel was intended as a stinging criticism of Stalin's totalitarian Russia.
 So too is the fact that East Germany is the modern 1984 state that most closely resembles that in Orwell's book.
-These are the facts, but the cliche is far too good to be obscured by the facts.
-Self appointed civil liber tarians. journalists-with-nothing-better-to-do and bored - social - commentators have all issued their dark warnings of the imminent advent of 'Big Brother' ...
-[Orwell] warned of the dehumanizing potential of technology but did not appreciate, as one writer has since observed, that technology 'allow[s] us to see our planet from space and to hear the whales sing; also deepen[s] our understanding and appreciation of human experience ...'
-I can't help but get the impression that some of these self-appointed commentators so admire the book that they want its fiction to become reality - if only to enable them to say I told you so.'10
+These are the facts, but the cliche is far too good to be facts. obscured Self appointed - civil journalists-with-nothing-better-to-do and bored - social - commentators have all issued their dark warnings of the imminent advent of 'Big Brother' ...
+[Orwell] wanted of the dehumanizing potential of technology but did not appreciate, as one writer has since observed, that technology 'allow[s] us to see that they went its fletion to beyond remain which only to enable them to by T

-THE PRIVACY INVASIONS : MUST PRIVACY DIE?
+THE PRIVACY INVASIONS: MUST PRIVACY DIE?

 For all the criticisms of Orwell, and his book, the nagging fear must remain that it points our community to a warning sign concerning some of the worrying potential of the new information technology.
 In little things, Orwell clearly got it right and indeed has already been fulfilled.
 The clocks that would strike thirteen can now be seen at every airport.
 The day when the 'pint' of bitter would be replaced by the litre is already with us.
 But are we really on the verge of Party control of the State?
 Of Thought Police?
 Of deviation from party norms in the form of Thoughterime?
 Of the pervasive telescreen which not only presents information and cannot be turned off but watches over everyone too?
-Have we really come to deceitful Newspeak, with its impoverishment of the language deliberately encouraged in the interests of mass conformity?
+Have we really come to describe Newspeak, with its impoverishment of the language deliberately encouraged in the interests of mass conformity?
 Should be worried that the mass media brings an impoverishment of culture?
 How real is Orwell's 1984 to the Lucky Country?